Fernthedev/controller-remap/README.md

 - Toggle Sprint (D-Pad right)
 - Auto Attack (hold right trigger) with adjustable delay in settings

+*Does not work very well due to Minecraft's hard coded keyboard/mouse usage.
+Things such as inventory item movement etc. do not exactly work.

 ### Known Bugs or missing features